 The Redesign That Broke Things

-We shipped a mobile bottom navigation bar with much excitement.
-The iOS-style pattern with Home, Services, Projects, Experience across the bottom of the screen, plus a "More" button that opens a bottom sheet with secondary links.
-It's UI ergonomics.
-It looked great.
-It passed unit tests.
-Then Playwright's axe integration flagged 6 failures, all on mobile viewports.
+I shipped a mobile bottom navigation bar and I was pretty pleased with it: the iOS-style pattern with Home, Services, Projects, Experience across the bottom of the screen, plus a "More" button that opens a bottom sheet of secondary links.
+It looked great and it passed unit tests.
+Then Playwright's axe integration flagged 6 failures, all of them on mobile viewports.

-The failures fell into two categories: the search trigger was unreachable, and the "More" bottom sheet had broken dialog semantics.
+The failures fell into two buckets: the search trigger was unreachable, and the "More" bottom sheet had broken dialog semantics.

 The Hidden Search Button

-above the content.
-On mobile, this bar was position: static — it
+the content.
+On mobile this bar was position: static, so it scrolled with

-scrolled with the page.
-But the new bottom nav was position: fixed at
+the page, but the new bottom nav was position: fixed at z-index: 50,

-z-index: 50.
-Meaning that on short viewports, the top bar sat directly behind the
+which meant that on short viewports the top bar ended up directly behind the

 bottom bar.
 The search button was technically in the DOM, but you couldn't

-The fix was straightforward: move the search trigger into the bottom bar itself, as a peer to the other nav items.
-The DarkModeToggle moved into the More sheet, where it belongs: it's a preference, not a navigation action.
+The fix was straightforward: move the search trigger into the bottom bar itself, as a peer to the other nav items, and move the DarkModeToggle into the More sheet where it belongs, since it's a preference rather than a navigation action.

 <Button